julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 Knowing which herbs are calming is one thing.
 Using them correctly when anxiety is already present is another.

-This guide focuses on simple, effective **herbal blends for anxiety**.
-It is built as practical tea recipes you can return to when your system is overwhelmed.
+This guide focuses on simple, effective **herbal blends for anxiety**, built as practical tea recipes you can return to when your system is overwhelmed.

 ---